Meet the Guides

 Bryony Bridges has been a Kingston town guide since 2012.
 As well as local and general history, her other interests include singing in a choir and wildlife and conservation.

 Mike Gibbs is a Northerner who has lived in Kingstion upon Thames for over 25 years.
 He joined the Kingston Tour Guides in 2015, partly because of how much he has enjoyed watching tour guides "perform" in other historic towns and because of his love for his adopted town and passion for local history.
-Mike is the Tour Guides' Webmaster.
+Mike is the Tour Guides' Treasurer and Webmaster.

 Sheila Taylor has been a Kingston Tour Guide since 2007 following her passion for local history.
 A retired town planner Sheila's other interests include art, architecture, rock music and swimming.